Skip to contents

-The eigenvalues are used to speed the computation of the Jacobian in
+The eigenw function returns a numeric vector of eigenvalues of the weights matrix generated from the spatial weights object listw.
+The eigenvalues are used to speed the computation of the Jacobian in spatial model estimation:

 $$\log(\det[I - \rho W]) = \sum_{i=1}^{n}\log(1 - \rho \lambda_i)$$